Give A Story

 Together, we can give kids the chance to write their own rich and beautiful endings.

-Click here to find a domestic violence shelter near you to volunteer or receive assistance if you or someone you love has experienced domestic violence.
+Click here to find a domestic violence shelter near you to either volunteer or receive assistance for you or someone you love.

 If you are interested in receiving Gadanke journals at a discount for your nonprofit organization, please apply here.